RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Evaluation on NVIDIA Dynamic Dataset

-\section{Evaluation on NVIDIA Dynamic Dataset.}
+\section{Evaluation on NVIDIA Dynamic Dataset}

-We evaluate RoDyGS against several baseline methods on the NVIDIA Dynamic dataset~\cite{yoon2020novel}.
+We evaluate RoDyGS against several baseline methods on NVIDIA Dynamic dataset~\cite{yoon2020novel}.
 This dataset comprises 7 scenes, each captured with 12 fixed cameras arranged in a forward-facing configuration.
-Table~\ref{tab:quantitative_nvidia} presents PSNR and LPIPS scores obtained from the NVIDIA Dynamic dataset.
-In Figure~\ref{fig:suppl_nvidia} visualizes the rendered results on the NVIDIA Dynamic dataset.
+Table~\ref{tab:quantitative_nvidia} presents PSNR and LPIPS scores obtained from NVIDIA Dynamic dataset.
+In Figure~\ref{fig:suppl_nvidia} visualizes the rendered results on NVIDIA Dynamic dataset.

-We experimentally observed that RoDynRF outperforms RoDyGS on the NVIDIA Dynamic dataset.
+We experimentally observed that RoDynRF outperforms RoDyGS on NVIDIA Dynamic dataset.
 We hypothesize that this phenomenon occurs because RoDynRF leverages normalized device coordinates~\cite{mildenhall2019llff}, which assume that all scenes are captured in a forward-facing manner~\cite{yoon2020novel}, providing a significant advantage over our method.
 Additionally, the dataset includes ambient camera motion and lacks temporal consistency across adjacent frames, making it less representative of real-world scenarios.